bergstartup/Flood-fill/README.md

 <br>
 <h2>Solution:</h2>
 <br>
 First, lets interpret the maze image.
 Given is a 3 channel image, walls and boundries are black and free spaces are white.
-Since, image is a 3d matrix of numbers lets normalize it to 1d matrix for easy processing.
+Since the image is a 3d matrix of numbers lets normalize it to 1d matrix for easy processing.
 <br><br>
 <b>Image normalization:</b>
 <br>